 Social media can be an effective tool for attracting visitors who have never come to your institution and for keeping them engaged long after they have left.
+Also to join a community of information specialist in the digital world Museum Computer Network (MCN) offers resources and community, perfect for those working with social media.

 Social Media Policies and Guidelines